 - Bread: Buy on sale and freeze – I double wrap and thaw in the fridge overnight.
 This is Brownberries wide-pan Oatmeal.
 There are coupons now and then that coincide with sales.
 Cost for bread $1.99, eight slices are 88 cents.

-To cut your grapes, lay down a lid, ones from cottage cheese or sour cream are even better, but I did mine with my storage container lid.
-Fill it with your grapes in a single layer.
-Oddly enough, one cup of grapes fits almost exactly on the lid when you leave the center empty.
+To cut your grapes, lay down a lid with a lip, fill it with whatever round objects you wish to slice in half.
 Put a second lid on top and press firmly down with your hand and run a sharp knife horizontally between the two lids:

 Per Serving, based on the full amount of mayo and honey: 453 Calories; 36g Fat (66.8% calories from fat); 13g Protein; 27g Carbohydrate; 3g Dietary Fiber; 33mg Cholesterol; 248mg Sodium.
 Exchanges: 0 Grain(Starch); 1 1/2 Lean Meat; 1 Vegetable; 1 Fruit; 3 1/2 Fat; 1 Other Carbohydrates.

 The fat content is a little high, but some of that is from the nuts; I also count on serving this in a sandwich or over lettuce greens, which improves the total ratio for the meal.
 You could use a reduced fat Mayo or Greek, homemade Greek style, or regular lowfat yogurt.
 See under Money & Time Saving Strategies, above.

 Put Your Own Spin on It:

 - I like to load this salad up with as many veggies and fruits as I think my family will tolerate.
 It’s certainly fine with less, if you have picky eaters, or it also makes a great vegetarian salad without the chicken.